-Please see below different types of security system remote controls
+Please see below different types of alarm security system remote controls

 Sirens are a very important part of an alarm system, creating a audible and visual deterrent to intruders.
 Siren will alert your neighbors and people/cars passing by that something is not right with your property and draw attention to the intruder.
 Please see below images of the various types of security system sirens.

 Window sensor are small devices which are fitted to windows, these devices are designed to detect an opening window from the closed position and also to pickup shock from hitting or smashing the window.
 Some window sensors only detect shock so it is recommended to opt for window sensors with both detection methods.
 Please see below some different types of window sensors.